xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 Provides users of [deposit authorization](depositauth.html) with a way to preauthorize specific senders so those senders are allowed to send payments directly.

 Adds a new transaction type, DepositPreauth for adding or removing preauthorization, and a DepositPreauth ledger object type for tracking preauthorizations from one account to another.
-Adds a JSON-RPC command, `deposit_authorized`, to query whether an account is authorized to send payments directly to another. <!-- STYLE_OVERRIDE: is authorized to -->
+Adds a JSON-RPC command, <span class="code-snippet">deposit_authorized</span>, to query whether an account is authorized to send payments directly to another. <!-- STYLE_OVERRIDE: is authorized to -->

 Changes the behavior of cross-currency Payments from an account to itself when that account requires deposit authorization.
-Without this amendment, those payments always fail with the code `tecNO_PERMISSION`.
+Without this amendment, those payments always fail with the code <span class="code-snippet">tecNO_PERMISSION</span>.
 With this amendment, those payments succeed as they would with Deposit Authorization disabled.

-Also changes the OfferCreate transaction to return `tecEXPIRED` when trying to create an Offer whose expiration time is in the past.
-Without this amendment, an OfferCreate whose expiration time is in the past returns `tesSUCCESS` but does not create or execute an Offer.
+Also changes the OfferCreate transaction to return <span class="code-snippet">tecEXPIRED</span> when trying to create an Offer whose expiration time is in the past.
+Without this amendment, an OfferCreate whose expiration time is in the past returns <span class="code-snippet">tesSUCCESS</span> but does not create or execute an Offer.

 ## DisallowIncoming